Updated May 2017

-Lithium ion battery safety in caravans is tainted by a fire-prone technology of a different nature.
+Lithium ion battery safety in caravans is tainted by a fire-prone technology of differing kind.
 The LiFePO4s used in caravans are far safer – here’s why.

-GenZ 100 Ah LiFePO4 battery has a full battery management system inbuilt.
+GenZ 100 Ah LiFePO4 battery has full battery management inbuilt.
 Pic: Radlink Communications

 Ensuring lithium ion battery safety in caravans

-If you found this information of value, please do have a look at the author’s books in this area.
-They are the 2016 released Caravan & Motorhome Book, Caravan & Motorhome Electrics, Solar That Really Works (for cabins and RVs) and Solar Success (for homes and property systems).
-There is also the more specialised The Camper Trailer Book.
+If you find this information of value, consider buying the author’s books in this area.
+They are the Caravan & Motorhome Book, The Camper Trailer Book and Caravan & Motorhome Electrics.
+For solar: Solar That Really Works (for cabins and RVs) and Solar Success (for homes and property systems.

-(The author acknowledges the advice given in the preparation of this article by Simon Chan, Chief Engineer, Radlink Communications, at the May 2016 Lithium Batteries Conference presented by IDC Technologies.)
+(The author acknowledges the advice given in preparing this article by Simon Chan, Chief Engineer, Radlink Communications.)